University of Massachusetts Amherst Data & Information Overview

 Student Loan Debt

-How Much Money Do UMass Amherst Graduates Make?students who graduate from UMass Amherst with a bachelor's degree go on to jobs where they make an average salary of $51,400 in their early years.
-This is good news for future UMass Amherst graduates since it is 26% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do UMass Amherst Graduates Make?students who graduate with a bachelor's degree from UMass Amherst make about $51,400 a year during their first few years of employment after graduation.
+This is good news for future UMass Amherst graduates since it is 29% more than the average college graduate's salary of $39,802 per year.

 Location of University of Massachusetts Amherst